Difference Between Cytosol and Cytoplasm

 Main Differences Between Cytosol and Cytoplasm

-2. The cytosol reaches the molecules that are dissolved and suspended in the liquid form to the right position while the cytoplasm freezes these molecules in these positions for an efficient metabolism to take place.
+2. The cytosol reaches the dissolved and suspended molecules in the liquid form to the right position.
+At the same time, the cytoplasm freezes these molecules in these positions for efficient metabolism.

 References